secretlycarl/onboarderr/README.md

 Onboarderr is a customizable onboarding site for a host's Plex and (optional) Audiobookshelf servers.
 It includes user instructions, server highlights, and a basic admin dashboard.

-It's not exactly plug-n-play, as there are some things to customize before sharing it with users.
+It's not exactly plug and play, as there are some things to customize before sharing it with users.
 Might be a little janky.

 Please read to the end!

 #

-As someone who's never made a website before, I wantedd to:
+As someone who's never made a website before, I wanted to:

 - Learn about HTML, CSS, websites in general, and self-hosting